basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/schemas.md

  - `User` --- A user object.
 Contains a `user_name`, a `full_name`, and an `email` address.
  - `Msg` --- A message that a user has sent, has `text`, `from` and `to` addresses, as well as a `created` date.
  - `Timeline` --- A list of `Msg`s.
 Has an `owner` and a `type`.
 The type can be one of three things:
-   - `inbox`: A user's inbox of personal messages.
+   - `Inbox`: A user's inbox of personal messages, or a group's public Msg list.
-   - `sent`: A list of a user's sent messages.
+   - `Sent`: A list of a user's sent messages.
-   - `group`: A public list of messages that anybody can read.

  The `Timeline` objects could easily be implemented with a 2i query across the `Msg` bucket, but in this chapter we'll show how to do it using only key/value operations.